 Stomach cramps and bloating

-Let your doctor know if you get any stomach cramps or bloating as they can prescribe medicines that will help relieve this.
+Let your doctor know if you get any stomach cramps or bloating.
+They can prescribe medicines that will help relieve this.

 Loss of appetite

 Some people lose their appetite.
 This can be mild and may only last a few days.
-If it doesn’t improve, you can ask to see a dietitian or specialist nurse at your hospital.
+If your appetite doesn’t improve, you can ask to see a dietitian or specialist nurse at your hospital.
 They can give you advice on improving your appetite and keeping to a healthy weight.

 Sore mouth and ulcers

-Your mouth may become sore or dry, or you may notice small ulcers during this treatment.
-Some people find sucking on ice soothing.
+Your mouth may become sore or dry, or you may get small mouth ulcers.
 Drinking plenty of fluids, and cleaning your teeth regularly and gently with a soft toothbrush, can help to reduce the risk of this happening.
-Tell your nurse or doctor if you have any of these problems, as they can prescribe mouthwashes and medicine to prevent or clear mouth infections.
+Tell your nurse or doctor if you have any mouth problems.
+They can prescribe mouthwashes and medicine to prevent or clear mouth infections.